-The project is aimed at scientists who do researches on amphibians.
+The application to identify amphibians is aimed at scientists who do their researches.
 The main objective of these researches is to learn different changes in the animal population, changes in sex percentage, etc.

 The methods of tracking amphibians that are used nowadays, affect animals’ health badly and are also rather expensive for scientists.